annh3/annh3.github.io/_posts/cultural_contrastive_learning.md

 trained baseline multimodal embeddings model, we are in, some sense, learning this transformation.

+### Dataset

+The dataset we explore with is a second-degree scrape of a test user’s text-based and image-based semantic space.
+This is chosen as a joint distribution which is representative of the test user’s qualia (perhaps, in a cultural subspace).

+We choose to join Substack and Pinterest space as they represent intentional content discovery platforms in which users explore an inner space such as aesthetics for home design, visualizing futures, or introspective writing with emotional qualities.
+In particular, these are two domains in which we expect a high frequency of cross- artefact association driven by the user’s intuitive style, or rhizomatic [Wikipedia contributors 2025] thinking.

+In particular, this user-qualia-representative dataset is one in which various forms of a modality gap appear with embedding spaces such as voyage-multimodal-3.

+### Initial Evaluations on Raw Text and Image Features

+The first evaluation above shows a 0.79 recall rate on Pinterest image and associated ground truth captions, which shows a good image-to-image-caption generalization ability of voyage-multimodal-
+3. The second evaluation above shows a clear modality gap on Substack posts, which are out of distribution of the (image, image- caption) distribution.
+In the raw feature space, text queries retrieve images of text regardless of the semantic content, rather than any other type of image artifact, thus failing the text to pdf of text evaluation in [Voyage AI 2024].

+### Methodology
+#### Soft Labeling

+Given the initial analysis of embedding raw text features, we choose to work, in this paper, with AI annotations of raw text and image features, so that the cultural knowledge of foundation models serves as a form of supervision signal.
+In future work, a finetuned model based on an individual could provide more attuned personalization.

+We provide, in the Appendix A.1, the prompts used.
+The annotation allows us to project the raw image and text fea- tures to roughly the same space, when embedded with voyage-multimodal-3 or nomic-text-v1, meaning the new feature space has good seman- tic overlap.

+From this annotation semantic space, we run UMAP [McInnes et al .
+2018] on the text and image domains individually, then HDB- SCAN [Malzer and Baum 2019] to produce clusters.
+We then com- pute cluster assignments across domains via centroid similarity and filter to a 1-1 mapping via the Hungarian Algorithm [CP-Algorithms 2023].
+Figure 3.
+Shows a visualization of the clustered space.

+In Appendix A.2 we provide samples of semantic cross-modal clusters produced by this method.

+#### Finetuning

+LoRA [Hu et al .
+2021] introduced the idea of sparse fine-tuning the through the addition of low-rank matrices.
+Inspired, we learn a linear and a two-layer adapter, which is applied to the output of voyage-multimodal-3 to associate user qualia across text and image space.

+The soft cluster labels provide positive-negative labels for fine- tuning.
+The initial loss function we use is the InfoNCE loss [van den Oord et al. 2018], written here for concreteness.

+$$ InfoNCE(q,X) = - \log (\sum_{pos} exp(\dfrac{sim(X_q,X_{pos}}{\tau})) + \log (\sum_{neg} exp(\dfrac{sim(X_q,X_{neg}}{\tau})) $$

+Where 𝑞 is an anchor point.
+For a given batch, we cycle through all points so each point is the anchor once in the computation of a per- batch loss.
+In the notation 𝑋𝑖 represents a row-vector of the dataset.
+The loss function penalizes high similarity between the anchor and negative points while rewarding high similarity between the anchor and positive points.

+#### Results

+We measure few of initial metrics: cross-modal retrieval and cluster coherence (the ratio of retrieved artefacts which are of the same clus- ter), uniformity [Wang and Isola 2020], and create a query-histogram visualization for the effect of temperature on the fine-tuned distribu- tion.
+The metrics are computed held-out clusters after the Hungarian Algorithm is applied to filter the cluster matching.
+We chose to hold out novel clusters rather than just data points as it is a more difficult generalization measurement.
+We note that the coherence jump from 1-layer to 2-layer is significant, as the Universal Approximation The- orem [Hornik et al .
+1989] would suggest, and demonstrate on these two architectures as a proof of concept.
+The uniformity score is measured as it is associated with downstream retrieval performance and the author’s choice to measure it was due to initial observations on the uniformity of the query histograms.

 ## References
 <a id="1">[1]</a>
 CP-Algorithms.
 2023.
 Hungarian Algorithm.
 Retrieved September 4, 2025, from https://cp-algorithms.com/graph/hungarian-algorithm.html.